Manquia/Distillery/Containers.md

 (extra) A bucket array gives similar performance benefits as an array.

 (extra) A bucket array may contain large amounts of data since we no longer need to worry about exceeding the max allocation size of contiguous memory.
-This is its main advantage over arrays and that if sorted Adding and removing is O(B) at worst instead of O(n).
+This is its main advantage over arrays in addition to it's sorted Add and remove being O(Cap) at worst instead of O(n).

 Tier 4.01: B-List (hybrid container)
 ====================================